So you are wondering how much it costs to start a blog from scratch this year?

 Through my link, you get access to exclusive hosting plans starting at just $2.95 per month.

-That includes a FREE domain name for your blog – all for just $35/year.
+That includes a free domain name for your blog – all for just $35/year.
+Click here to get to Bluehost and click on Get Started to sign up right away:

 3: WordPress blogging software (Free)

-When you’ve registered your domain name and signed up for blog hosting, you need a blogging software to create your blog with.
+When you’ve registered your domain name and signed up for blog hosting, you need a blogging software (aka blogging platform) to create your blog with.

 - Create important pages such as “About me” or “Contact”